-Note: Students with an unresolved Incomplete on their transcript are not allowed to participate in commencement ceremonies.
+Note: Students with an unresolved Incomplete on their transcript are not allowed to participate in commencement ceremonies and will not be allowed to graduate.

 Accelerated Degree Program Incomplete Requirements

 Students in the Accelerated Degree Program must fulfill the requirements of an Incomplete within two (2) weeks of the end of the course in which the Incomplete was given.
 Failure to fulfill all requirements of an "Incomplete" where no agreed upon grade was specified should requirements not be completed will result in a grade of "F." No time extensions are allowed following the initial two-week period.